KarstenSiemer/Open-Airfilter/README.md

   * I chose this because i do not have to change voltage to use it
   * You can use any fan of any size, just make sure that it can be used it PWM
 * Nova PM Sensor SDS011 High Precision PM2.5
-  * Most accurate sensor on consumer maket (to my knowledge)
+  * Most accurate sensor on consumer market (to my knowledge)
   * But it has the downside that it needs a fan to suck fresh air into it's chamber (sadly, i can hear it sometimes)
   * Also take some tubing to elongate the the rod where it sucks in air, so you can directly suck from the airflow of the fans
 * 140mm fan grill
-  * For the backside of the airfilter to fight of hughe dust particles and protect the inside wiring
+  * For the backside of the airfilter to fight of huge dust particles and protect the inside wiring
 * HEPA-Filter
   * Mine is square (17 x 17 x 6 cm)
 * Some eva feed to put the wooden box on